ZenMakerLabInc/curriculum/README.md

 Quality STEM/STEAM curriculum for K-12

 Zen Maker Lab's mission is to inspire and empower the next generation of designers, makers and healthy and active citizens.
-We have been running high quality, in-person programs across Canada and some online programs globally.
+Since 2019, we have been running high quality, in-person programs across Canada and some online programs globally.
 In order to further our mission, we are open sourcing our curriculum as follows:

 After School Programs and Summer Camps